 An alternative to green outdoor rugs is brown rugs.
 Many types of brown outdoor carpets can be used indoors or outdoors, making it an excellent transition mat from outside patios or garage to indoor entrances or corridors.
 The brownest outdoor carpet has a pile.
 Brown contemporary outdoor rugs are often seen in commercial or office buildings.
 Another color scheme for the outdoor carpet is multicolored carpet.
 This can either be several different matte colors peppered together in a random pattern, or it may include moods with deliberate designs similar to a pattern seen in a large rug.
 Some of the colors in multicolored contemporary outdoor rugs include brown, black, gray, brown, green and sometimes blue.

 Neutral is also made in outdoor carpets.
 Like brown outdoor carpets, neutral contemporary outdoor rugs are often designed for indoor and outdoor use.
 Some common neutral outdoor carpeting colors include cream, gray, black tan or light brown.
-These rugs cannot be used outdoors directly, but are often placed in a transition zone between inside and out, where water and dirt are often traced.More reader came from this term: contemporary outdoor rugs, modern outdoor rugs for patios, brown outdoor carpet
+These rugs cannot be used outdoors directly, but are often placed in a transition zone between inside and out, where water and dirt are often traced.contemporary outdoor rugs, modern outdoor rugs for patios, brown outdoor carpet